tanghao-xiaomi/docs/en/device_dev_guide/connection/bluetooth/Bluetooth_Overview.md

     - VCP/VCS
 - Mesh

-OpenVela Bluetooth also supports various open‑source and proprietary stacks, such as Zephyr, BlueZ, Bluedroid, Barrot, etc.
+openvela Bluetooth also supports various open‑source and proprietary stacks, such as Zephyr, BlueZ, Bluedroid, Barrot, etc.

 ## II.
 Architecture Diagram

 ![img](./img/Bluetooth_arch.png)

-- The OpenVela Bluetooth Framework provides a unified programming API for `Android Native`, wearables, speakers, IoT, and other applications.
+- The openvela Bluetooth Framework provides a unified programming API for `Android Native`, wearables, speakers, IoT, and other applications.
 - These APIs cover Bluetooth operations such as power on/off, scanning, connecting, and pairing, all implemented by a comprehensive set of Bluetooth service components.
 - To support multiple stacks, the Bluetooth Framework defines a unified Stack Abstraction Layer interface (`SAL API`), allowing third‑party stacks to integrate easily with OpenVela.
 When integrating a new stack, in addition to adapting the `SAL API`, you must also adapt NuttX’s `POSIX APIs` so that the stack runs efficiently on `NuttX`.

 ## III.
 Code Directory

-After cloning the [frameworks_bluetooth](https://github.com/open-vela/frameworks_bluetooth) repository, it maps to the `frameworks/connectivity/bluetooth` folder.
+After cloning the [frameworks_bluetooth](../../../../../../../frameworks_bluetooth/) repository, it maps to the `frameworks/connectivity/bluetooth` folder.
 The directory structure is as follows:

 ```bash
 ├── Android.bp                     * Android build configuration *